-- Schools should prepare for possible incidents, for instance by reviewing the specialist support potentially available - Reports of sexual violence are often complex and require difficult decisions to be made online concerns can be especially complicated - Staff should not assume that someone else is dealing with the incident, and should discuss concerns with the DSL - The initial response to a disclosure is important and schools should ensure the victim is taken seriously and supported.
+- Schools should prepare for possible incidents, for instance by reviewing the specialist support potentially available - Reports of sexual violence are often complex and require difficult decisions to be made online concerns can be especially complicated - It is important to note that children may not find it easy to tell staff about their abuse verbally.
+In some cases, the victim may not make a direct report: for example, a friend may make a report or a child's behaviour might indicate that something is wrong.
+Staff should act on any concerns about a child's welfare rather than wait to be told by the child in question

+- Abuse that occurs online or outside the school should not be downplayed and should be treated equally seriously.
+The duty to safeguard pupils remains the same, and the same processes for action will apply - Staff should not assume that someone else is dealing with the incident, and should discuss concerns with the DSL - The initial response to a disclosure is important and schools should ensure the victim is reassured, taken seriously and supported.
 A victim should never be given the impression that they are creating a problem by reporting sexual violence or sexual harassment.
-Nor should a victim ever be made to feel ashamed for making a report - Schools should act in the best interests of the child.
-The needs and wishes of the child should be paramount (along with protecting the child) in any response - General safeguarding principles apply in responding to incidents.
-Where an incident occurs off site, the school's duties remain the same

-- Decisions are ultimately for a school to make on a case-by-case basis, with the DSL taking a leading role, and supported by other agencies such as children's social care or the police - Schools should make a risk and needs assessment in cases of a report of sexual violence (the need for a risk assessment following a report of sexual harassment should be decided on a case by case basis).
-The assessment should consider the victim, alleged perpetrator and other children at the school, be recorded and kept under review.
+Nor should a victim ever be made to feel ashamed for making a report or have their experience minimised.
+How a school responds to a report is extremely important, because of the impact it will have on any future victim to report or come forward - Victims may not disclose the whole situation immediately.
+They may be more comfortable providing information on a piecemeal basis.
+It is essential that dialogue is kept open and encouraged.
+It may be helpful to ask the victim if they would like a designated trusted adult to talk to about their needs.
+The school may also need to protect the victim from bullying and harassment as a result of any report they have made - Whilst leading questions should be avoided, staff can ask children if they have been harmed and what the nature of that harm was - It is essential that a written record is made of any report - Schools should act in the best interests of the child.
+In any response, the needs and wishes of the child should be paramount (along with protecting the child), but must also be balanced with the school's duty to and responsibilities to protect other children - General safeguarding principles apply in responding to incidents.
+Where an incident occurs off site, the school's duties remain the same - Decisions are ultimately for a school to make on a case-by-case basis, with the DSL taking a leading role, and supported by other agencies such as children's social care or the police - Schools should make a risk and needs assessment in cases of a report of sexual violence (the need for a risk assessment following a report of sexual harassment should be decided on a case by case basis).
+The assessment should consider the victim, alleged perpetrator, any witnesses and other children at the school, be recorded and kept under review.
+The assessment should also consider whether there may have been other victims. - A child abusing another child may be a sign they have been abused themselves or a sign of wider issues that need addressing.
+Disciplinary action and support can and should occur at the same time if necessary.
+The school should be very clear as to which category any action they are taking falls into, or whether it is really both, and should ensure that such action complies with the law relating to each relevant category